Skip to main content

 Serious allergic reactions

-Hormone gland problems (carcinoid crisis)
+Hormone gland problem (carcinoid crisis)

-Harm to the unborn baby
+Harm to unborn baby

-Lutathera (lutetium Lu 177 dotatate) can harm unborn babies.
-If you’re able to become pregnant, your provider will have you do a pregnancy test.
-Use effective birth control while taking this medication and for at least 7 months after your last dose.
-For men with partners who are able to become pregnant, continue using effective birth control while taking Lutathera (lutetium Lu 177 dotatate) and for at least 4 months after the last dose.
+Lutathera (lutetium Lu 177 dotatate) can harm an unborn baby if taken during pregnancy.
+Your oncologist might have you do a pregnancy test before starting treatment to be safe.
+If you're able to get pregnant, use effective birth control during treatment and for at least 7 months after your last dose.
+For men with partners who can get pregnant, use effective birth control during treatment and for at least 4 months after the last dose.
+Let your care team know right away if you or your partner becomes pregnant during this time.

 Fertility problems

-Lutathera (lutetium Lu 177 dotatate) dosage forms
+Lutathera (lutetium Lu 177 dotatate) dosage

 The typical dose is 7.4 GBq given as an injection through the vein about every 8 weeks for a total of 4 doses.